What Did Belle Époque Artists from Midnight in Paris Look Like in Real Life?

 Henri de Toulouse-Lautrec

-The below image still from the movie, showcases a few things to note: the alcohol on the table is indicative of Toulouse-Lautrec’s rampant alcoholism.
+The below image still from the movie showcases a few things to note: the alcohol on the table is indicative of Toulouse-Lautrec’s rampant alcoholism.
 It is no surprise that he turned to alcohol in order to forget the pain he carried in his body.
 The artist, portrayed by Vincent Menjou Cortes, is depicted as short, rather timid in nature, alone, and focused.
 As far as appearances go, the actor looks much like the artist from the waist up.
 Below, a sample of the script shows how others perceived the artist.

 One of the many ways to determine a Degas painting is the presence of ballerinas.
-Degas’ work featured the young girls as he captured their likeness in several mediums.
-The inclusion of the artist in the film is no mistake as he helped to pioneer the Impressionist art, although he himself did not like the term for his own work.
+Degas’ work featured the young girls and he captured their likeness in several mediums.
+The inclusion of the artist in the film is no mistake as he helped to pioneer Impressionist art, although he himself did not like the term for his own work.
 Working alongside the other artists portrayed towards the end of the film, they transformed the style and techniques of the period, artistically navigating into the period of Post-Impressionism.

 Since the inclusion of these three artists is left to the last part of the film, their depictions and characteristics are generalized.
 For example, in Degas’ case Gauguin asks, on his behalf, if Adriana wants to help design costumes for the ballet dancers.
 This reflects back to Degas’ heavy focus on the dancers in Paris during his active years in Paris.

 Paul Gauguin, though born in France, spent time in Peru, Denmark, and Tahiti.
 He was enraptured by Asian and African cultures which shows in his work, also his work was considered to be more savage than that of his contemporaries.
 By the time depicted in the film, Gauguin had been married, had several children, and was divorced.